Yang-J-LIN/yanglin.io/content/home/experience.md

   date_start = "2019-09-10"
   date_end = ""
   description = """
-  Works on subcellular location prediction of long non-encoding RNAs.
+  Work on subcellular location prediction of long non-coding RNAs.
+We employ some new deep learning method such as BERT and Transformer to design an end-to-end subcellular location classifier for lncRNAs, and try to find some undiscovered features through the interpretation of our neural networks.
 Advisor: Dr. Hongbin Shen and Dr. Xiaoyong Pan.
   """

 [[experience]]